practice24-7/beginner-python-exercises/README.md

 # beginner-python-exercises
-This is my solutions to the exercises on practicepython.com
+These are my solutions to the exercises on practicepython.com